Triton and Neutron-Deuteron Scattering up to Next-to-Leading Order in Chiral EFT: Results

 For the determination of NLO counterterms, we compute the NLO phase shift from a DWBA calculation with the NLO potential.
 We fit the counterterms to reproduce phase shifts or effective-range parameters, according to the three cases (I), (II) and (III) listed in Table \ref{tbl:counter_term_fit}.
 As an example, Fig.~\ref{fig:fig_ct_nlo} shows the cutoff dependence of the counterterms $\tilde{C}^{(1)}_{^1S_0}$ and $\tilde{D}^{(1)}_{^1S_0}$ for fitting strategy (II).
 Similar dependence is found for other strategies.

-Figure~\ref{fig:fig_2b_NLO_cut_fitenergy_1s0} compares the cutoff dependence of $^1S_0$ phase shifts for cases (I), (II), and (III).
+In Fig. ~\ref{fig:combo} we display both cutoff and energy dependence of the NLO $^1S_0$ phase shifts for fitting procedure (II).
+We have also obtained similar curves for fitting procedures (I) and (III).
 In comparison with Fig.~\ref{fig:fig_2b_pwa_fitenergy_1s0}, NLO results show decreased sensitivity to the fitting method, as desired in an EFT.

-The energy dependence of the NLO phase shifts at different cutoffs is shown for each case --- (I), (II) and (III) --- in Fig.~\ref{fig:fig_2b_NLO_en_fitenergy_1s0}.
-The low-energy phase shifts are now in good agreement with each other, and they show much improved agreement with PWA93 data, although there still remain deviations at larger energies.
+The low-energy phase shifts are now found to be in good agreement with each other, and they show much improved agreement with PWA93 data, although there still remain deviations at larger energies.
 Our result is similar to that of Long and Yang~\cite{Long:2012ve} which used $T_L=5$ MeV and $25$ MeV for fitting the counterterms.
 According to Ref. \cite{Long:2012ve}, a good reproduction of PWA93 is achieved up to $T_L\simeq 100$ MeV, once N$^2$LO (${\cal O}(Q^2/M_{hi}^2)$) corrections are included.

 As for LO, we fit the NLO $^1S_0$ scattering length results from the data fitting procedure (II) at $\Lambda \geq 1.2$ GeV with a power series \bea a_{s}^{(1)}(\Lambda)= a_{s}^{(1)}(\infty) \left[1+\frac{p_{s1}^{(1)}}{\Lambda} +\left(\frac{p_{s2}^{(1)}}{\Lambda}\right)^2 +\left(\frac{p_{s3}^{(1)}}{\Lambda}\right)^3 +\cdots \right]. \eea The fitting parameters $a_{s}^{(1)}(\infty)$ and $p_{s1,2,3}^{(1)}$ are also summarized in Table \ref{tbl:1s0scattering:fit} and the corresponding fits are shown in the right panel of Fig. \ref{fig:fit_2b_sc1s0:v2}.
 The parameters are comparable to those at LO, and the asymptotic value, $a_{s}^{(1)}(\infty)$, is now closer to the empirical value.
 A better description of the low-energy data at this order can only be achieved with fitting strategy (IV).
 The continuing existence of $\Lambda^{-1}$ dependence indicates that the next correction in this channel appears at N$^2$LO, consistent with the expectation that two-pion exchange contributes at this order \cite{Ordonez:1992xp,Ordonez:1993tn,Ordonez:1995rz}.